 With its growing population, the demand for Michigan real estate is also increasing.
 This is one reason why Michigan is a great place for investors planning to venture into rental properties.
 Being a landlord in Michigan can be a great way to earn a lucrative income and there are plenty of opportunities to purchase rental properties in the Great Lake State.

 To become a successful landlord in Michigan, you need to know how to screen your residents carefully.
-Failing to do so may land you with bad renters who will cause more problems than profits.
-Keep in mind, however, that no matter how careful you are in choosing residents, sometimes, things could happen that lead residents to break the law and violate the lease agreement.
+Failing to do so may land you with residents who will cause more problems than profits for your rental property, like refusing to pay rent.
+Keep in mind, however, that no matter how careful you are in choosing residents for your rental property, sometimes, things could happen that lead residents to break the law and violate the written lease agreement.

-When this happens, you will be left with no other choice but to evict the renter.
+When this happens, you will be left with no other choice but to evict a resident.
 If this happens, you need to be familiar with the proper eviction process.
+Either the resident leaves the premises of their own volition or an eviction process ensues.

 Black gavel on a desk